• HOME

 Teaching Kids to be Kind to Animals

-Our mission is to promote the Humane Treatment of Animals Through Education, Training and Outreach.
-We know that it starts by teaching children at a very young age, and over time that they develop skills of empathy and respect for all walks of life on earth.
+Our mission is to promote the humane treatment of animals through education, training, and outreach.
+We know that it starts by teaching children at a very young age, and over time they develop skills of empathy and respect.

 We’ve developed some ways to help build a foundation of respect for all living beings, especially animals below: